MicrosoftDocs/dataexplorer-docs/data-explorer/add-query-visualization.md

 ---
-title: Add a query visualization in the web UI
+title: Add a query visualization in the web UI - Azure Data Explorer
-description: Learn how to add a query visualization in the Azure Data Explorer web UI. ms.reviewer: mibar ms.topic: how-to ms.date: 06/15/2023
+description: Learn how to add a query visualization in the Azure Data Explorer web UI. ms.reviewer: mibar ms.topic: how-to ms.date: 07/03/2023
 ---
 # Add and modify a query visualization in the web UI

-In this article, you'll learn how to how to create and customize visuals from query results, using the UI like that found in Azure Data Explorer Dashboards.
+In this article, you'll learn how to create and customize visuals from query results, using the UI like that found in Azure Data Explorer Dashboards.
 These visuals can be further manipulated, and can be pinned in a [dashboard](azure-data-explorer-dashboards.md).
 The addition or modification of these visuals doesn't require rerunning the query, which can be especially useful for heavy queries.

 For a full list of available visuals, see [Visualization](kusto/query/renderoperator.md#visualization).